Turochamp (1948) – 4NERDS Software Archive

 THE PAPER MACHINE MOMENT

 The most famous historical image of Turochamp is not a cabinet, not a monitor, and not a commercial box.
-It is Turing effectively becoming the processor, carrying out the procedure by hand in the 1952 game against Alick Glennie.
+It is the idea of a human effectively becoming the processor, carrying out the procedure by hand in the 1952 game against Alick Glennie.
 That is why Turochamp feels so museum-worthy: it turns software history into performance history.

 WHY IT STILL READS AS AI PREHISTORY